Three years ago, my mom called me at some point in October to discuss Thanksgiving dessert.

 Many people believe it if isn’t chocolate, it isn’t dessert.
 To satisfy the chocolate lovers in your family, try a chocolate cream pie or something over-the-top, like chocolate-peanut butter or s’mores pie.
 If you already have the creamy bases covered, chocolate and nuts are a perfect match.
 Chocolate-hazelnut pie, anyone?

 Nothing says autumn like sweet potatoes, squash, and cranberries.
 Try a sweet potato meringue pie or maybe a nut pie studded with cranberries.
 You can always throw in a dried fruit pie — like a mincemeat pie — if you’re looking for something a little different.

-Dana Bate is the author of The Girls’ Guide to Love and Supper Clubs, which earned a starred review from Publishers Weekly, and the upcoming novel A Second Bite at the Apple.
+Dana Bate is the author of The Girls’ Guide to Love and Supper Clubs, which earned a starred review from Publishers Weekly, as well as A Second Bite at the Apple.